Principal areas of Wales: History

 Following the enacting of the Local Government (Wales) Act 1994, the pre-existing eight counties of Wales (now largely the ceremonial preserved counties of Wales) and its 37 districts in place since 1974 were replaced on 1 April 1996, with 22 unitary authorities, the "principal areas".
-The 1994 act also created the communities and preserved counties.

 In 2014, plans were announced to reform local government in Wales, reducing the number of principal areas from 22 to a smaller number of unitary authorities, similar to the counties that they replaced in 1996.

 During the COVID-19 pandemic in Wales in 2020, the principal areas were used as a basis for local lockdowns.